PowerDNS/pdns/pdns/dnsdistdist/docs/reference/svc.rst

     {
-      mandatory={STRING},   -- The mandatory keys. the table of strings must be the key names (like "port" and "key998"). alpn={STRING},        -- alpns for this record, like "doh" or "h2". noDefaultAlpn=BOOL,   -- When true, the no-default-alpn key is included in the record, false or absent means it does not exist in the record. port=NUM,             -- Port parameter to include.
+      mandatory={STRING},   -- The mandatory keys. the table of strings must be the key names (like "port" and "key998"). alpn={STRING},        -- alpns for this record, like "dot" or "h2". noDefaultAlpn=BOOL,   -- When true, the no-default-alpn key is included in the record, false or absent means it does not exist in the record. port=NUM,             -- Port parameter to include.
       ipv4hint={STRING},    -- IPv4 hints to include into the record.